Why Your Vagus Nerve Deserves a Standing Ovation

 Ways to shock your system (in a good way):

-🌊 Hold an ice pack on your chest for 30 seconds – Perfect for those moments when your body feels like it’s overheating from the inside out.
-Place an ice pack (or a bag of frozen peas, we don’t judge) on your chest, back of the neck, or even your wrists to quickly cool down and calm your nerves.
+Hold an ice pack on your chest for 30 seconds – Place an ice pack (or a bag of frozen peas) on your chest, back of the neck, or even your wrists to quickly cool down and calm your nerves.

 (4) Move, But Don’t Overdo It (Seriously, Don’t.)

-It’s tempting to think that if you’re feeling stressed, tired, or overwhelmed, the solution is to sweat it out like an Olympic athlete in a Rocky montage.
-But perimenopause has other plans.
-Your body is now (A LOT) more sensitive to stress, and too much intense exercise can actually send your cortisol levels skyrocketing, leaving you even more exhausted, cranky, and possibly contemplating murder over minor inconveniences.
+It’s tempting to think that if you’re feeling stressed, tired, or overwhelmed, the solution is to sweat it out like an Olympic athlete.
+But in perimenopause, your body is now (A LOT) more sensitive to stress, and too much intense exercise can actually send your cortisol levels skyrocketing, leaving you even more exhausted, cranky, and depleted.

 Instead, think of movement as a gift to your body, not a punishment.
-The goal is to keep moving, but in ways that support your energy levels instead of draining them, because let’s be real, life is already doing enough of that.
+The goal is to keep moving, but in ways that support your energy levels rather than drain them.

-Here are some gentle, mood-boosting ways to stay active without sending your nervous system into DEFCON 1 but the important point is to find what feels good FOR YOU before (maybe not during lol) and after:
+Here are some gentle, mood-boosting ways to stay active, but the important point is to find what feels good FOR YOU before (maybe not during) and after:

-🚶♀️ Walking – The most underrated form of exercise.
-Whether it’s a leisurely stroll or an aggressive power-walk fueled by rage, walking gives you a chance to clear your head, breathe fresh air, and momentarily escape whatever nonsense is testing your patience that day.
-Bonus: It balances hormones, boosts your mood, and doesn’t leave you feeling like a human pretzel the next day.
+Walking – The most underrated form of exercise.
+Whether it’s a leisurely stroll or a power-walk, walking gives you a chance to clear your head, breathe fresh air, and momentarily escape whatever is testing your patience that day.

-🧘♀️ Yoga or Tai Chi – No, you don’t need to be able to touch your toes or contort yourself into a human pretzel to reap the benefits.
+Yoga or Tai Chi – No, you don’t need to be able to touch your toes or contort yourself into a human pretzel to reap the benefits.
 Both yoga and Tai Chi help with balance, flexibility, and stress relief, without the joint-pounding intensity of other workouts.
-Plus, the breathing techniques work wonders for calming your nervous system, which, let’s be honest, needs all the help it can get.
+Plus, the breathing techniques work wonders for calming your nervous system.

 The key is to move in ways that feel good.